Blendshe/TechEd-201/README.md

 Html is a document in js

+Objects include data and functions
+Array [ ] a group of similar data types is an object
+You can have an array inside an object
+You can have different things inside an object
+  **see screenshot 2 for this class**

+ **see code in Discord for this class Inspector Gadget coding**

+To access whats in the object e.g.
+`avengers.fav-characters`
+`inspectorgadget.tool1`

+When you create an array, the computer numbers it, so to call avengers fav.character[2] would return "baby groot"

+A function inside an object is a **method**

+**CURD operations** Creating, Updating, Reading and Deleting = the 4 things we do

+**see Starwars coding in Discord for this class and also screenshot 3**

+# Type up notes from class 9 020323 about objects using the code about Pirates

 var jez = 1.2e111=number
 e is a number - 10 to the power of 1 e.g. 1.2e1 = 12

 #### Document Object Model - DOM
 Things need to be in the right order, head is for external data SEO etc. other things - script, style